C

 Standardizing style with the aim of aiding inspection and removing pitfalls

-Pedansee’s default style strives for consistency, and it also removes pitfalls which lead to bugs.
+Pedansee’s default style strives for consistency, and it also removes pitfalls that lead to bugs.
 For example, C does not require braces around one-line blocks.
 However, leaving them off sometimes leads to the situation where a programmer later indents a statement following a block and expects it to be included in the block.

 It is possible to integrate pedansee with a project that builds using the GNU autotools.
+First, add the following to the project’s configure.ac

 :